foxssake/nohub/README.md

 ### Use cases

-Some common usages for lobby services and how they relate to *mobhub*:
+Some common usages for lobby services and how they relate to *nohub*:

 - Creating a lobby
   - Client connects to the service